 - Use your bed only for sleep or intimacy.
 Do not watch television or play with electronic devices while lying in bed.
 “Otherwise, we come to associate the bedroom with not sleeping,” Dr. Drerup says.

-Chronic insomnia affects up to 10% to 15 % of adults, and many don’t seek treatment for it.
+Chronic insomnia affects up to 15 % of adults, and many don’t seek treatment for it.

-It’s time to seek medical advice if your symptoms that last longer than a month or so.
+If your symptoms last longer than a month or so, it’s time to seek medical advice.
 Ditto if lack of sleep interferes with your daytime activities, Dr. Drerup says.